nialov/nialov/README.md

   * Analyses and visualizes geometrical and topological parameters of fracture networks.
-  * Note: Currently I've removed the QGIS plugin implementation due to too many dependency conflicts.
-I will release a new version as a 'pure' Python package.
+  * Note: Currently I've removed the QGIS plugin implementation in a new version due to too many dependency conflicts.
+I will release a new version as a 'pure' Python package (see **fractopo** below.)

 * [geotransform](https://github.com/nialov/geotransform)